10 Letter of Interest Examples + How to Write One in 2026

 Jordan Michalski

-- A letter of continued interest is more than just a reminder that you’re still eager to be accepted.
-It also serves as an update that tells the program manager or the admissions committee just what you’ve been up to since they last heard from you.
+• A letter of continued interest is more than just a reminder that you’re still eager to be accepted.
+It also serves to update the program manager or admissions committee on your recent academic, professional, or extracurricular achievements since they last heard from you.

 What is a Letter of Interest?